Ubud Attractions - Ultimate Guide to Bali's Coolest Town

-The fragrance of incense is spreading in the air, beautiful women dressed in white and yellow are carrying colorful fruit baskets on their heads, small offering baskets filled with white, yellow and pinkish frangipani flowers are scattered all over the sidewalks and there’s something so relaxing, almost mystical in the air, welcome to Bali, the Island of the Gods!
+The fragrance of incense was spreading in the air, beautiful women were dressed in white and yellow, carrying colorful fruit baskets on their heads, small offering baskets filled with white, yellow and pinkish frangipani flowers were scattered all over the sidewalks and there was something so relaxing, almost mystical in the air, welcome to Bali, the Island of the Gods!

 Bali is one of the most popular islands in Indonesia and from the minute we arrived we could easily understand why so many people fall in love with Bali and the Balinese culture.
-There are so many things to do and see all around the island.
+There are so many attractions all around the island.
 Stunning landscapes, active volcanoes, breath-taking beaches, ancient temples, green rice fields, luscious vegetation, did we forget something?
 Oh yes, and most important attraction of all, a fascinating culture that is unique to Bali and the most welcoming people you can imagine.
+Once you arrive to Bali, you’ll never run out of things to do and see in this gorgeous island.

 One of the best destinations to start your Bali adventure must be Ubud.
 If you haven’t put Ubud on your Bali bucket list yet, please do.
 Nestled among lush green rice terraces, dotted with endless restaurants, coffee shops and boutiques, close to some of the most beautiful waterfalls and temples Bali has to offer and of course if you’re craving an affordable boutique hotel, this is the place to indulge in some luxury.
-So, let’s start talking about some of the attractions and best things to do in Ubud.
+So, let’s start talking about some of the attractions and best things to do in our ultimate guide to Ubud!

 Why should Ubud be on Your Bali Itinerary?